rllemos/Team_Yellow/README.md

 AWS___ is the database we intend to use, and we will integrate___ to display the data.

 ## Machine Learning (Amanda Cancio)
 SciKitLearn is the ML library we'll be using to create a classifier.
-Our training and testing setup is ___.
-Extra ML verbiage here.
+The data was first cleaned, explored, and scaled, and then run through a Radom Forest Classifier.

 # Description of the analysis phase of the project
 - Ranking the elements (elements name)